As of early 2025, I've stopped first-authoring academic papers. It's been over a year now.

 I did my PhD at USC under Prof. C.-C. Jay Kuo, working on representation learning.
 From there, through positions as a Research Fellow at NUS and a Scientist at A*STAR I²R in Singapore, before joining MiroMind, I accumulated 60+ papers in venues like ACL, EMNLP, IEEE TASLP, IEEE TNNLS, and KDD, with a few best paper / outstanding paper awards along the way.

-I'm writing that paragraph not to establish credibility — I'm writing it to anchor the rest of this essay in a fact: what I'm about to say isn't because I couldn't keep up with the game.
-It's because I played it for a long time and then made a choice.
+I'm writing that paragraph not to establish credibility — I'm writing it to anchor the rest of this essay in a fact: what I'm about to say isn't because I couldn't keep writing them.
+It's because after writing them for a long time, I made a choice.

 The shift wasn't sudden.
 It accumulated after I joined MiroMind and started working on agent systems.
 The shape of that work is very different from the shape of NLP research I'd done before.